-These mild restrictions on the considered strategies are necessary to rule out the irrelevant strategies (e.g., always pull arm~$1$) that would perform extremely well on some particular bandit problems.
-This is because we aim at proving distribution-dependent lower bounds that are valid for all bandit problems: we prefer put the (mild) constraints on the strategies.
+These mild restrictions on the considered strategies are necessary to rule out the irrelevant strategies (e.g., always pull arm~$1$) that would perform extremely well for some particular bandit problems $\unu$.
+This is because we aim at proving distribution-dependent lower bounds that are valid for all bandit problems $\unu$: we prefer to impose the (mild) constraints on the strategies.

-Note that the assumption of consistency (Definition~\ref{eq:consistency}), though classical and well-accepted, is quite strong.
-It is necessary for a strategy to satisfy some symmetry and to be smarter than the uniform strategy in the limit (not for all $T$, see Definition~\ref{def:smarter}) to be consistent.
-Hence, the class of strategies we consider is morally much larger than the subset of consistent strategies.
+Note that the assumption of uniform fast convergence (Definition~\ref{eq:consistency}), though classical and well accepted, is quite strong.
+Note that it is necessary for a strategy to satisfy some symmetry and to be smarter than the uniform strategy in the limit (not for all $T$, see Definition~\ref{def:smarter}) to be uniformly fast convergent.
+Hence, the class of strategies we consider is essentially much larger than the subset of uniformly fast convergent strategies.